-Our project is a special phenomenon of the all-Ukrainian scale, an ultramodern cultural institution, harmoniously inscribed in the natural scenery of Hutsulshchyna – a favorite place for rest and creativity for the Ukrainian and Polish intellectuals of the XIX century.
-“In the High Polonynia” is the first fully interactive museum in the country, invited the best specialists – talented museums with experience in implementing similar projects (“Warsaw Warsaw Uprising Museum”, “POLIN” – museum of the history of Polish Jews and others), historians, literary critics, collectors and architects.
+Our project is a unique phenomenon of all-Ukrainian scale, a modernistic cultural institution, harmoniously blended in the natural scenery of Hutsulshchyna – a favourite place for rest and creativity for the Ukrainian and Polish intellectuals of the 19th century.
+“On the High Uplands” is the first interactive museum in the country that has been developed with the assistance of the best experts – experienced museums with a background in implementing similar projects (“The Warsaw Rising Museum”, “POLIN”, the museum of the history of Polish Jews and others), historians, literary critics, collectors and architects.

-Since Vincentz’s biography is closely linked to the cultures of many countries – Ukraine, Poland, France, Germany, Sweden, Switzerland, Austria, Romania, Hungary – we decided to create a museum not only of the philosopher and writer, the author of the work on Hutsulshchyna “On a High Polonyny” but also a museum of multiculturalism, where Vincentz is the key and a unique example of the intersection of many cultures in art.
-One can safely assert that the Vincenz’s Hutsulschyna is one of the oldest prototypes of the idea of European integration.
-This opinion will be the leitmotif of the exposition – separate rooms will be devoted to the life of Armenian and Jewish communities in the region.
-In the first case, it will be a fragment of the space devoted to the everyday life of the Armenians – “Armenian workshop”.
-In the case of the Jewish community, in one of the spaces the viewer will be able to enter the artistically restored synagogue of the nineteenth century with its unique atmosphere.
-The museum will attract not only visual means of influence, but also smells, sounds, play with surfaces and materials.
+Since Stanislaw Vincenz’s biography is closely linked to the cultures of many countries – Ukraine, Poland, France, Germany, Sweden, Switzerland, Austria, Romania, and Hungary – it was decided to create the Museum not only dedicated to the philosopher and writer, author of the work on Hutsulshchyna “On the High Uplands”, but also a museum of multiculturalism, where Vincenz is the core and a peerless example of the intersection of many cultures in art.
+One can safely assert that the way Vincenz portrays Hutsulschyna indicates that it is one of the oldest prototypes of the idea of European integration.
+This opinion will be the keynote of the exposition: separate rooms will be devoted to the life of Armenian and Jewish communities in the region.
+In the first case, a part of the space called “Armenian Workshop” will be devoted to the daily life of Armenians.
+And the Jewish community will be portrayed through the recreated 19th-century synagogue with a unique atmosphere.
+The Museum will attract visitors not only by visual means of influence, but also by smells, sounds, playing with surfaces and materials.

 The project is supported by the Ukrainian cultural foundation.